jamasoftware-ps/py-jama-rest-client/README.md

 - GET all items by project
 - GET a specific item by ID
 - GET all downstream relationships for an item by item ID
+- GET all downstream related items for an item by item ID
 - GET all upstream relationships for an item by item ID
 - GET all children of an item
 - GET all synced items